mattstauffer/dotfiles/README.md

 1. Give Dropbox permissions via accessibility, and allow it to send notifications
 1. Sign into Dropbox
 1. Allow it to sync ten jillion files
+1. Open the App store and sign in
 1. If on M1 mac, copy the Terminal app, name it "ARM Terminal", edit its info, and check "Open using Rosetta"
 1. Open Terminal (or ARM terminal)
+1. `mkdir ~/.ssh && cd ~/.ssh`
+1. Copy `id_rsa` and `id_rsa.pub` from another machine, or create a new SSH key and add it to GitHub & Forge etc.
 1. Type `git`, hit enter, and follow the prompts to install the command line developer tools
 1. Type `git clone https://github.com/mattstauffer/dotfiles.git dotfiles`, hit enter
 1. Type `cd dotfiles`, hit enter